RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

     cd /home/pi/RetroPie/smb/nes
     sudo /opt/retropie/supplementary/scraper/scraper -thumb_only -workers 4

+## Troubleshooting

+### Games Won't Load

+If you have a known working game that won't load after doing this setup, you may need to make sure the folder on your Windows system isn't marked as 'Read-Only'

+Right click the folder that contains your roms and BIOS folders, select "Properties", clear the box labeled "Read Only".
+Sometimes this box will have a check mark or it may just be filled with gray, either way, make sure the box is clear.
+Select "Apply" and tell it to "Apply to all subfolders and files".
+After that process completes, you should be able to load your games.

 ## Thank You
 Thank you, everyone at the Raspberry Pi foundation, everyone involved in the development of EmulationStation and RetroPie, authors of several guides that I can't recall the names of, @sselph, @BuZz and probably a few other people.